 We stay for an hour or so watching the heaving cauldron below.
 Every so often more boulders come hurtling past, heralded by great rumbles - very like shouts of despair.
 Somehow we maintain a distance; the show is being played out on the stage in front.
 Our guides assure us it’s perfectly safe.
 This is only Level One activity.
 Visitors are barred if it gets to a Three.
 We scramble down again, to the truck, for the' delicious lunch'.
 I'm still monitoring the rim of the volcano.
 There's an almighty roar and a cloud of lava and rocks shoots up hundreds of feet into the air, streaming down to land just where we have been standing.

-My book also says that the people of Vanuatu were voted the happiest nation on earth.
+The Vanuatu national anthem is “Yumi, yumi, yumi,” (We, we, we).
+My guide also says that the people of Vanuatu were voted the happiest nation on earth.
 They look pretty bored and sleepy to me.
-Nearly everything is shut and even where shops are open the assistants look far too flaked out to serve anyone.
+Nearly everything is shut and even where shops are open, the assistants look far too flaked out to serve anyone.
 But the market is an interesting wander. and I manage to cajole a smile out of two ladies in their traditional floral dresses.
-These are on sale in the market alongside all the fruit and vegetables and fish.
+These are on sale in the market, alongside all the fruit and vegetables and fish.

 My hotel is billed as 'sparklingly boutique'.
 Not bad, certainly, compared to what I've seen recently and quite pretty from the lagoon side, with trailing blue flowering vines on the balconies.
 But sparkling no and definitely not boutique.
 Nice view across the bay and scrummy food though.
 And a two page cocktail list and a massage salon, so a partial return to civilisation.

 When the sun peeps out the lagoon that Vila sits on is very pretty, with the light on the turquoise water and the hilly islands opposite.
 There are cruise ships in the bay and a giant container ship being escorted in by tugs.